TimHanewich/Agentic-AI/examples/multi-step.md

 }
 ```

 In the above payload you'll see that in the `messages` array, we've provided the original tool call the model made and the results of that tool call that we made (the results of the web search).
-Note that the `tool_call_id` must be specified in the repsonse, directly correlating which tool call response corresponds to what tool call by the model.
+Note that the `tool_call_id` must be specified in the response, directly correlating which tool call response corresponds to what tool call by the model.

 You send this to the model via a POST request.